An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Conclusion

 \section{Conclusion}

-This study has investigated the detection of phishing emails by utilizing a Large Language Model.
-This also has shown how effective it is to use state-of-the-art natural language processing methods to improve the precision and effectiveness of phishing email identification.
-The overall experiment was done with both a balanced and imbalanced dataset.
-We have obtained promising results in differentiating between phishing and valid emails by utilizing DistilBERT's contextual language understanding technique.
-Mainly, to achieve this good performance the model is optimized by changing some important parameters such as batch size, optimization function, learning rate, etc, and also fine-tuning has been done.
-This fine-tuned version of DistilBERT obtained 98.48\% testing accuracy in this phishing email classification task.
-Furthermore, LIME and Transformer Interpret techniques have been employed to see the explanation of the model and how it makes decisions.
-The decision-making process is now more visible and understandable for users because of the usage of explainable AI, which promotes comprehension and trust.
-The overall model explainability describes the robustness of the proposed model.
+This study explores the detection of phishing emails using a transformer-based language model.
+It also demonstrates the effectiveness of employing state-of-the-art natural language processing methods to improve the accuracy and efficiency of identifying phishing emails.
+The overall experiment was conducted with both balanced and imbalanced datasets.
+We achieved promising results in distinguishing between phishing and legitimate emails by utilizing RoBERTa's contextual language understanding capabilities.
+To accomplish this, the model was optimized by adjusting key parameters such as batch size, optimization function, learning rate, and through fine-tuning.
+This fine-tuned version of RoBERTa obtained a 98.45\% testing accuracy in the phishing email classification task.
+Additionally, to improve interpretability and foster greater trust in the model’s explanations, we introduced LITA, a hybrid explanation approach that combines LIME and Transformers Interpret.
+This makes the decision-making process more transparent and understandable for users, promoting comprehension and trust.
+Overall, the model’s explainability reflects the robustness of the proposed system.

-The field of Large Language Models has experienced quick and dynamic development due to the substantial investment made by both businesses and consumers.
+The field of LLMs has experienced quick and dynamic development due to the substantial investment made by both businesses and consumers.
 New open-source models are being produced almost every day, demonstrating the ongoing development and innovation in this field.
-In the future, we plan to expand the scope of our research by experimenting with a wider variety of models and datasets.
-Furthermore, we intend to investigate the use of different variants of BERT-based models for the identification of different language phishing emails.
-Moreover, deep analysis of the model will be conducted to ensure its robustness by enhancing the explainable AI techniques.
+In future work, we plan to explore various LLMs, including LLaMA, Gemini, Falcon, Mistral, and others, to assess their effectiveness in phishing email detection.
+We will extend our research to multilingual datasets to improve our model’s performance across different languages and cultural contexts.
+To further enhance the robustness and accuracy of our algorithms, we also plan to create a new dataset comprising phishing emails.
+Additionally, we aim to integrate our models into real-world cybersecurity systems, partnering with industry players to evaluate their real-time effectiveness and refine them based on practical feedback.
+Furthermore, we will conduct more in-depth analysis of the models' decision-making processes to ensure robustness by advancing explainable AI techniques.

 \printcredits